phpinternalsbook/PHP-Internals-Book/Book/functions/registration.rst

 -----------------------------

-When registering a function it is possible to specify additional information about its arguments using the ``arg_info`` argument of the individual macros.
+When registering a function it is possible to specify additional information about its arguments using the ``arg_info`` argument of the previously introduced macros.
 In all of the previous examples we didn't make use of this possibility and passed ``NULL`` instead.

 Argument information is specified using an array of ``zend_arg_info`` structs, which are defined as follows::